-The restraint coordinator is the clinical coordinator.
-The service had four residents assessed as requiring the use of restraint and one resident assessed as requiring an enabler.
+The restraint coordinator is a registered nurse.
+The service had two residents assessed as requiring the use of restraint and six residents assessed as requiring an enabler.
 Staff regularly receive education and training in challenging behaviour and restraint minimisation and safe practice.
 A comprehensive assessment, approval and monitoring process with regular reviews occurs.
 Use of enablers is voluntary for the safety of residents in response to individual requests.
 Staff demonstrated a sound knowledge and understanding of the restraint and enabler processes.